 If the starting voltage is below V_trigger_f, then the bus hold model is set to the low state causing additional pulldown current.
 If the starting voltage is above V_trigger_r, the bus hold model is set to the high state for additional pullup current.

+Under some unusual cases, the above conditions can be both met or not met at all.
+To resolve this, the EDA tool should compute the starting voltage with the bus hold model set to low.
+If the starting voltage is equal to or less than the average of V_trigger_r and V_trigger_f, keep the bus hold model in the low state.
+Otherwise, set the bus hold model to the high state.

-When the input passes though V_trigger_f during a high-to-low transition at the die, the bus hold output switches to the low state.
+When the input passes through V_trigger_f during a high-to-low transition at the die, the bus hold output switches to the low state.
 Similarly, when the input passes though V_trigger_r during a low-to-high transition at the die, the bus hold output switches to the high state.